matriphe/laravel-md5-hash/readme.md

 This package is used to replace Laravel's default hash to support old system that used MD5 for password hash.

+> **Warning**
-Please use it with your own risk, since MD5 is not recommended to be used as password hash.
+> Please use it with your own risk, since MD5 is not recommended to be used as password hash.

 ## Installation